Rayvert64/ToInfiniTimeAndBeyond/CODE_OF_CONDUCT.md

 Then the person(**OR GROUP**) receiving the insult will have a significant say in determining the fate of the person responsible.
 This means that they have the power of the Red Card, or Yellow Card if they feel merciful!
 To elaborate:
 ```
 ### Context and Intent are Not Excuses; they are Explanations, but not Excuses:
 So to contextualize the header above: **An Excuse** is when you try to move the responsibility of your action to something else, in some cases this is valid.
 Like when you were late to work because your car exploded, that's a good excuse! **An Explanation** on the other hand, explains your behaviour(duh), but the resposibility is still on you.
 For example: I really like messed up humour!
 I have probably done my fair share of horrible jokes, but I do them with people that I know won't be affected by them.
 But I don't use this as an excuse if someone hears me say that and feels offended!
-If you say/do something that could be considered terrible by someone, YOU MUST ACCEPT THAT RISK AND THE RESPOSIBILITY THAT COMES WITH IT!
+If you say/do something that could be considered terrible by someone, YOU MUST TRY TO ACCEPT THAT RISK AND THE RESPOSIBILITY THAT COMES WITH IT!

 ### Said more professionaly...